Welcome from the Head of School

 The Nottingham Centre for Research on Globalisation and Economic Policy for example, is one of the largest of its kind in the world - its academics are devoted to analysing the impact of globalisation and economic policy and advise the Treasury, World Bank and World Trade Organisation.

 A Nottingham economics graduate is highly sought after in the job market, and well-placed to progress to graduate study.
-We are one of the top institutions targeted by graduate employers, outperforming Oxford, Cambridge and other leading universities (High Fliers Research 2016), and by studying, researching or working with the School of Economics, you'll be following in the footsteps of some truly exceptional alumni.
+The University is consistently named as one of the most targeted universities by Britain's leading graduate employers (The Graduate Market in 2013-2016, High Fliers Research) and by studying, researching or working with the School of Economics, you'll be following in the footsteps of some truly exceptional alumni.

 Please do take the time to explore our website, read about our research projects, take a look at some student profiles, and get a feel for what you could achieve on one of our courses.